 Nature is the best inspiration for baking whether it is the visual renewal felt in early spring or purchasing freshly picked produce at the farmer's market.
 My baking typically reflects the bounty of the season.
 Spring is for rhubarb.
 Summer is berry season.
 Autumn is all things apple and pumpkin related.
-Winter is for heavier dishes inspired by preserves.
+Winter is for heavier dishes inspired by preserves and the citrus season.
 Chocolate is a year round favourite.

 Lastly, I see baking as therapy.
-It grounds and connects me.
+It grounds me and connects with my community and surroundings.
 Kneading bread dough is as much a physical action for the arms as it is a time for quiet contemplation and reflection.

-I hope you enjoy this little blog as much as I have enjoyed writing it.
+I hope you enjoy this little blog as much as I have enjoyed the baking, photography and writing that goes into it.

 Frequently Asked Questions